danisaza/danisaza/README.md

 ### Hi there!
 I'm Dan 👋🏽

 I write full-stack software for the web.
-I like building on the web, mountain sports, and reading.
+I like coding, mountain sports, and reading.

 I'm currently a software engineer at Microsoft.